Emanuele98/VOI_BLE_comms/CTU/README.md

 ## **Installation**

 Making a CTU work with an ESP32 chip requires a few steps.
 They are provided by the "Get Started" section of the ESP-IDF documentation.
-It is important to take into account that the CTU has been tested with the IDF v4.1.1 which can be found at https://github.com/espressif/esp-idf.
-To directly specify an IDF version with Git, use the folloing command:
+It is important to take into account that the CTU has been tested with the IDF v4.2 which can be found at https://github.com/espressif/esp-idf.

->git clone -b v4.1.1 --recursive https://github.com/espressif/esp-idf.git

-Another important step to consider is reviewing the configurations by using `menuconfig`, a tool that allows configurations to be easily changed in a simple CLI.

 ## **Code Components**